 Add a touch of class to your space with some velvet upholstery

-We’ve already looked at the Tuxedo style of sofas where tufting is the focus.
+We’ve already looked at the Tuxedo style of sofas, where tufting is the focus.
 But aside from this, there are different takes on tufted sofas for you to consider.
-Take the sofa used in this home for example.
+Take the sofa used in this home, for example.
 The sofa uses velvet upholstery to further complement the plush theme of the home.

 Textures like velvet add to the other accessories and fixtures in the room, creating a fine look of luxury.
 So, if you’re looking for a way to play up your tufted sofa, go for velvet upholstery to amplify the look.

 While shopping for a sofa, there are a few things to keep in mind to ensure a more informed purchase.
 The first thing is to understand the purpose you are looking to fulfil with the sofa’s design.
 Is it for lounging, socialising, or reading?
-Once you know what the function should be, you can then move onto the next steps: material, size, and colour.
+Once you know what the function should be, you can then move on to the next steps: material, size, and colour.

 You also need to ensure that the sofa you select matches the rest of your interiors, as well as your lifestyle.
-If you have children or pets, you probably want a low maintenance sofa that can keep up with rough usage.
+If you have children or pets, you probably want a low-maintenance sofa that can keep up with rough usage.
 Similarly, if you’re going for a more luxe vibe, you might want fine upholstery with detailed armrests to make a statement.